-We have obtained all the information and explanations we consider necessary for the purpose of our audit.
-In our opinion proper books of account have been kept by the company.
-The company's statement of financial position and income statement are in agreement with the books of account.

-In our opinion the information given in the Report of the Directors is consistent with the financial statements.

-The net assets of the company, as stated in the statement of financial position are more than half the amount of its called-up share capital and, in our opinion, on that basis there did not exist at 31 May 2012 a financial situation which, under Section 40(1) of the Companies (Amendment) Act, 1983, would require the convening of an extraordinary general meeting of the company.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion proper books of account have been kept by the company. - The financial statements are in agreement with the books of account. - In our opinion the information given in the directors' report is consistent with the financial statements. - The net assets of the company, as stated in the Statement of Financial Positions are more than half of the amount of its called-up share capital and, in our opinion, on that basis there did not exist at 31 May 2013 a financial situation which under Section 40(1) of the Companies (Amendment) Act, 1983 would require the convening of an extraordinary general meeting of the company.